-Fish Hatchery Maintenance funding provides for approximately 200 hatchery maintenance projects and supplements facility maintenance for 88 tribal hatcheries on a competitive basis.
-Typical projects include: relining raceways, replacing water pumps, upgrading alarm systems, fencing, roof and ceiling repair, and rearing tank installation.
+Fish Hatchery Maintenance funding provides for approximately 50 hatchery maintenance projects and supplement facility maintenance for 83 tribal hatcheries on a competitive basis.
+Typical projects include: relining raceways, replacing water pumps, upgrading alarm systems, fencing, completing roof and ceiling repair, and rearing tank installation.

 Wildlife and Parks Tribal Priority Allocation supports tribal activities in the areas of fisheries, wildlife, outdoor recreation, and public use management, conservation enforcement, and related fields.
 Activities conducted are determined by tribes, and cover a broad array of diverse fisheries, wildlife, conservation enforcement, public use, habitat management and related programs.
-Tribes, through a local priority setting process, determine any changes in annual funding and performance.
-The base Tribal Priority Allocations (TPA) funding for tribal fish and wildlife protection activities has remained relatively flat for years, at approximately \$5 million.
-Funding for Wildlife and Parks TPA should be increased to \$10 million in FY 2019 to expand the capacity of tribal fish and wildlife management departments to meet the needs of their communities and to work with federal, state, and local partners.
+Tribes through a local priority setting process, determine any changes in annual funding and performance.
+The base Tribal Priority Allocations (TPA) funding for Tribal fish and wildlife protection activities has remained flat for years, at just under \$5 million.
+Funding for Wildlife and Parks TPA should be increased by \$5 million in FY 2016 to expand the capacity of tribal fish and wildlife management departments to meet the needs of their communities and to work with federal, state, and local partners.

-Interior - Environment Appropriations Bill BIA Natural Resources Tribal Priority Allocations
+BIA Natural Resources Tribal Priority Allocations